-The Initial Properties, aggregating to \$3,533,668 at the time of acquisition, were subject to independent, third-party appraisals in advance of the Offering.
-At March 31, 2014, the estimates of fair value were updated by management for current market assumptions and using market capitalization rates provided by qualified independent valuation professionals.
-As a result of the updates, a gain of \$126,959 was recorded in investment properties.
+Investment properties were subject to external appraisals when initially acquired in 2013.
+At March 31, 2014, management's determination of fair value was updated for current market assumptions, utilizing market capitalization rates provided by independent valuation professionals.
+As a result of the updates, a gain of \$126,959 was recorded in investment properties during the first quarter.
+In addition, during the second quarter of 2014, management recorded a fair value gain of \$2,860 on the portfolio of investment properties as a result of increased cash flows during the time frame of the valuation models.